How Does a Doctor Make a Migraine Diagnosis?

 No single test can diagnose migraines.
 But The International Headache Society (IHS) publishes criteria for what a migraine is (and isn’t).
-For instance, the IHS describes migraines without aura as recurrent headaches that last up to 72 hours with characteristics like pain on one side of the head, a pulsating quality and moderate or severe pain intensity.
+For instance, the IHS describes migraines without aura as recurring headaches that last up to 72 hours, with characteristics like pain on one side of the head, a pulsating quality, and moderate or severe pain intensity.
 Migraine symptoms may include nausea or photophobia (discomfort with bright lights).1

-Although more rare, migraines with aura have visual symptoms like geometric patterns, flashing lights or possibly a shimmering effect (kind of like heat waves) that indicate a migraine’s about to strike.
-Less than one quarter of migraine patients will experience aura, but those who do often start experiencing this visual impairment anywhere from five to 20 minutes before a migraine strikes.1
+Although they’re less common, migraines with aura have visual symptoms like seeing geometric patterns, flashing lights or possibly a shimmering effect (kind of like heat waves) prior to a migraine striking.
+Less than one quarter of migraine patients will experience aura.
+Those who do often have visual impairment starting five to 60 minutes before a migraine strikes.1

 Part 1: The Medical History

-Although international guidelines help, MDs also rely on two sources of information to fill in the blanks on a migraine diagnosis: a physical exam and your medical history.
-According to Dr. Keri Peterson, of the two, your medical history provides the most complete “view” of your condition, say Elizabeth Seng, Ph.D., a clinical psychologist and headache researcher in New York City.
-It helps your doctor sleuth, sift through, and rule out other diseases that could cause symptoms mimicking migraine.2 3
+Doctors rely on two sources of information to fill in the blanks on a migraine diagnosis: your medical history and a physical exam.
+Your medical history provides the most complete view of your condition, say Elizabeth Seng, Ph.D., a clinical psychologist and headache researcher in New York City.
+It helps your doctor sleuth, sift through, and rule out other diseases with symptoms mimicking a migraine.2

 Part 2: The Medical Exam

-As for the physical exam, the doctor may examine your head and neck and will usually do neurological exercises that test strength, reflexes, and sensation.
-Your doctors may also focus on your level of consciousness, coordination, and gait, and might test short-term memory.3
+For the physical exam, the doctor may check your head and neck, and will usually do neurological exercises that test strength, reflexes, and sensation.
+You might also be tested for symptoms such as alertness, coordination, and gait, as well as short-term memory.3

-Your doctor will likely ask you how long your headaches last, whether you feel nauseous or are vomiting, if you have sensitivity to light and how disabled you might feel when you’ve got the headache—all are part of the guidelines used in a migraine diagnosis.1 In particular, expect questions about the location of the pain, since many times migraines involve throbbing pain on one side of the head.
+Your doctor will likely ask you how long your headaches last, whether you feel nauseous or are vomiting, if you have sensitivity to light, and how disabled you might feel when you’ve got the headache—all part of the guidelines for a migraine diagnosis.1 In particular, expect questions about the location of the pain, since many times migraines involve throbbing pain on one side of the head.